 Patients and samples

 Samples from three independent cohorts were included into this study; 1) Retrospective analysis of DNA from 68 CNS tumor samples provided by the Institute for Cancer Genetics and Informatics, Oslo University Hospital, screened for MGMT promoter methylation using the Qiagen® MGMT pyrosequencing kit (MGMT pyro kit).
-These samples are referred to as ”Radium” in the study.
+These samples are referred to as ”Retrospective” in the study.
 2) Retrospective analysis of 67 sequences generated as part of the Rapid-CNS adaptive sampling pipeline [Patel et al., 2022] analysed by Illumina® methylation 850K bead array.
 These samples are referred to as ”Rapid-CNS” in the study.
 3) DNA extracted from 16 glioma biopsies that were operated at Oslo University Hospital.
 A separate biopsy derived from paraffin-embedded tissue was analysed with the Qiagen® MGMT pyrosequencing kit at the Dept of Molecular Pathology.
-These samples are refered to as ”DenStem” in the study.
+These samples are refered to as ”Prospective” in the study.
 Table 1 provides an overview of all samples used in this study.

 In total, 153 samples from 148 patients were analyzed for MGMT promoter methylation, consisting of 91 GBM samples, 23 IDH-glioma samples, and 12 meningioma samples (Supplementary Figure 1a).
 Two methods were used to enrich for the region of interest: CRISPR/Cas9 targeted sequencing of the MGMT promoter region [Wongsurawat et al., 2020] and adaptive sampling.
 Cas9 targeted sequencing was applied to 86 samples, 46 of which were run as single samples and 40 that were run as multiplexed groups of five.
 67 samples were analyzed as part of an adaptive sampling pipeline.